About The Calligraphy Foundation

 Scripts as Sites of Interdisciplinary Expression

 Sulekhan Kala Pradarshini is envisioned as an interdisciplinary exhibition that brings India's scriptural legacy to the foreground—positioning scripts not merely as tools of communication, but as visual archives of civilizational thought.
-Curated as part of Akshar Mahotsav or hosted independently in cultural venues across the country, the Pradarshini invites practicing calligraphers, contemporary artists, researchers, and students to interpret and reimagine Indian scripts through diverse media and methods.
+It invites practicing calligraphers, contemporary artists, researchers, and students to reimagine Indian scripts through diverse media.

 Navankur Sulekhan